-Using Slider Windows as Emergency Exits
+Using Slider Windows As Emergency Exits

-Slider windows along the side of the motor home can also be used as emergency exits, should the need arise.
-To use the windows as exits, slide the window open, then slide the screen open.
+Most slider windows along the side of the motor home can also be used as emergency exits, should the need arise.
+To use the windows as exits, first slide the window open, then slide the screen open or push the screen material out, depending on window type.